danielenricocahall/One-Class-NeuralNetwork/README.md

 # Setup

-`pipenv install .` should configure a python environment and install all necessary dependencies in the environment.
+`uv sync` should configure a python environment and install all necessary dependencies in the environment.

 # Running

-Running `python kdd_cup.py` or `python wine.py` within your new python environment (either through CLI or IDE) should kick off training on the KDD Cup dataset epochs and generate some output plots.
+Running `uv run python kdd_cup.py` or `uv run python wine.py` within your new python environment (either through CLI or IDE) should kick off training on the KDD Cup dataset epochs and generate some output plots.

 # Testing